Tarim mummies: Arguments for cultural transmission from West to East

-The Yingpan man is a much later mummy from the same area, dating to the 4th–5th century CE.
-Dressed in luxurious clothes, he may have been a Sogdian or an elite member of the Shanshan Kingdom.

 Controversies

 According to Ed Wong's New York Times article from 2008, Mair was prohibited from leaving the country with 52 genetic samples.
 However, a Chinese scientist clandestinely sent him half a dozen, on which an Italian geneticist performed tests.

 Since then, China has prohibited foreign scientists from conducting research on the mummies.
 As Wong says, "Despite the political issues, excavations of the grave sites are continuing."